-NUR431 • Conversations about End of Life.
-1 Credit.
+NUR 431 • Conversations about End of Life 1 Credit

-Development of advance care planning facilitation skills in the context of faith, cultural, healthcare system, and societal perspectives.
+Development of advanced care planning facilitation skills in the context of faith, cultural, healthcare system, and societal perspectives.
 A First Steps ACP Facilitator Certificate is available for students who successfully complete ACP Facilitator requirements.

 Prerequisites: Senior standing in nursing or social work or Consent of instructor.
 Offered: Fall or Spring.
 Special Notes: This course carries cross-credit in social work.

 NUR 481 • Internship in Nursing 1 Credit

 Clinical-based learning opportunities meant to encourage application of theory and research-based knowledge in clinical practice.
 Engagement in experiences to enhance the development of the professional nursing role.